 Building our butterfly avatar’s flight capabilities in Unity based on our simplified flight model

-A note to readers: as before, I’m embedding some short video clips of the avatar’s flight capabilities in action—but please keep in mind that the environment that you will see in these videos will bear little-to-no resemblance to the environment we’ll be using in the game.
+A note to readers: as before, we’re embedding some short video clips of the avatar’s flight capabilities in action—but please keep in mind that the environment that you will see in these videos will bear little-to-no resemblance to the environment we’ll be using in the game.
 It’s really just for testing and reference at this point.
-In my next post I’ll talk more specifics about the forthcoming environment, based on the actual habitat of the monarch as well as my research into butterfly perception and how this will be simulated.
+In our next post we’ll talk more specifics about the forthcoming environment, based on the actual habitat of the monarch as well as our research into butterfly perception and how this will be simulated.

 We now have a butterfly avatar in Unity with integrated VR controls, and we know the basics of how butterflies fly in standard forward flight.
 In order to combine the two, to make our avatar fly using VR hand controllers following our simplified flight model, we’ll first add a rigidbody to our avatar in order to make use of Unity’s built-in Nvidia PhysX engine.
 This allows us to, among other things, control the movement and rotation of our avatar through the application of forces.

 We’ll start with lift, essential for taking off and weight support during flight.
 We know that butterflies create lift primarily through the downstroke.
 But how do we detect downstrokes in Unity and subsequently use our physics engine to apply forces relative to the velocity of the downstroke (i.e. apply more force for a faster downstroke than a slower one)?